25-Year-Old Safety – Houston Texans

 Kendrick Lewis Contract Information:

-Signed a multi-year deal with the Chiefs in June of 2010.
+Signed a one-year deal with the Texans in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Kendrick Lewis – simply subscribe now.